 Degradation of cytoplasmic mRNA: the role of deadenylase enzymes

 The shortening of the poly(A) tail of cytoplasmic mRNA (deadenylation) is a pivotal step in the regulation of gene expression in eukaryotic cells.
 An important enzyme complex involved in poly(A) shortening is the Ccr4-Not deadenylase.
 In addition to at least six non-catalytic subunits, it contains two distinct subunits with ribonuclease activity: a Caf1 and a Ccr4 component.
 In vertebrate cells, the complexity of the complex is further increased by the presence of paralogues of the Caf1 subunit (encoded by either CNOT7 or CNOT8) and the occurrence of two Ccr4 paralogues (encoded by CNOT6 or CNOT6L).
-Using genome-wide expression profiling, we investigated whether the deadenylase subunits of the Ccr4-Not complex cooperate, or whether these proteins have unique roles (Aslam et al. MBC 20:3840-50, 2009; Mittal et al. MBC 22:748-58, 2011; reviewed in Wahle & Winkler, BBA 1829: 561-70, 2013).
+Using genome-wide expression profiling, we investigated whether the deadenylase subunits of the Ccr4-Not complex cooperate, or whether these proteins have unique roles.
+More recently, we have also started a biochemical approach to understand the mechanism of deadenylation in more detail (Aslam et al. MBC 20:3840-50, 2009; Mittal et al. MBC 22:748-58, 2011; reviewed in Wahle & Winkler, BBA 1829: 561-70, 2013; Maryati et al. Biochem J. 469:169-176, 2015; Cano et al. Nature Comm 6:8670, 2015; Faraji et al. PLoS Genet 12:e1005820, 2016; Pavanello et al. Biochem J 475:3437-50, 2018).

 BTG/TOB proteins and cancer